 FiTOUR Fitness Certification Practice Test

-Movement of a bone laterally towards the midline
+What is the term for the movement of a bone towards the midline of the body?

 Next Question